Parshat Devarim

 Mountains and Plains Together Praise the Holy Land

-But the rabbis in Sifrei Devarim, a collection of legal midrash (rabbinic interpretive commentary)im on the Book of Deuteronomy, ask a crucial question: Is that verse… subtly dissi...
+The rabbis in Sifrei Devarim, a collection of legal midrashim (rabbinic interpretive commentary) on the Book of Deuteronomy, ask a crucial question: Is that verse… subtly dissing E...

 Holy LandKabbalahMusic & SongSin